 3. Drain or Stabilize the Fuel

 A full tank is not always good, especially if the fuel will sit there throughout the winter.
-Fuel goes bad over time, especially if it doesn’t have a preservative or stabilizer.
+Fuel goes bad over time, especially if it doesn’t have a preservative or fuel stabilizer.
 The alcohol in fuel corrodes the rubber and plastic parts in the fuel system.
 The alcohol also breaks up and absorbs water from condensation, which causes more clogging and rusting.
 This damage can set you back hundreds of dollars in repair costs or ruin your mower entirely.

 Alternatively, you can add a stabilizer or preservative and keep the tank full.
 If you live in a climate where you only occasionally need to mow your lawn, it is also advisable to buy stabilized fuel that can handle dormant periods.
 However, if you choose this option, then you will need a lawn mower storage shed to keep the tank dry.
+After adding fuel stabilizer, run the mower for a few minutes to allow the mixture to flow through the fuel lines and carburetor.

 4. Remove the Battery